 \subsection{Simulations}

-We now compare our analytical results from \cref{sec:infodemic-analysis} to numerical simulations of our content-spread model.
+We now compare our analytical results from \Cref{sec:infodemic-analysis} to numerical simulations of our content-spreading model.
 We simulate the model on 10000-node configuration-model networks with degree sequences that we determine using a Poisson distribution with mean $\lambda = 5$.
 We draw the initial opinions uniformly at random from the interval $(0,1)$.
-In \cref{fig:poissondegreedist}, we show a scenario in which our analysis indicates that we are above the infodemic threshold (i.e, $R > 1$).
-In \cref{fig:poissondegreedist-nospread}, we show a scenario in which our analysis indicates that we are below the infodemic threshold (i.e., $R < 1$).
+In {\Cref{fig:poissondegreedist}(a)}, we show a scenario in which our analysis indicates that we are above the infodemic threshold (i.e, $R > 1$).
+In {\Cref{fig:poissondegreedist}(b)}, we show a scenario in which our analysis indicates that we are below the infodemic threshold (i.e., $R < 1$).
 In this computation, the mean total number of content shares is very small.
-(It is about 10.)
+(It is about $10$.)

-In \cref{fig:poissondegreedist-pp}, we show a phase diagram that summarizes when our content-spreading model experiences experiences an infodemic for different values of the content state $x_0$ and receptiveness parameter $c$.
-We show the infodemic threshold, which we obtain using the condition $R = 1$, from our analysis in orange.
+In \Cref{fig:poissondegreedist-pp}, we show a phase diagram that summarizes when our content-spreading model {experiences} an infodemic for different values of the content state $x_0$ and receptiveness parameter $c$. {In orange, we show the critical value $c^*$ that we obtain analytically using the infodemic threshold $R = 1$.}